abdulwasay11/ParenticAI-Beta/frontend/README.md

 # ParenticAI Frontend

-This is the React frontend for ParenticAI, configured to build static files for production deployment.
+This is the React frontend for ParenticAI, configured for deployment on Vercel with DeepSeek API integration.

 ## Build Process

-The frontend is now configured to build static files that can be served by any web server.
-The build process:
+The frontend is configured to build static files that are served by Vercel:

 1. **Development**: Uses React development server for local development
-2. **Production**: Builds static files optimized for production deployment
+2. **Production**: Builds static files optimized for production deployment on Vercel

 ## Quick Start

 ### Prerequisites

 - Node.js 18+ and npm
-- Docker (for containerized deployment)
+- Vercel account (for deployment)

 ### Local Development